ERDDAP/erddap/README.md

-# Welcome to the ERDDAP :tm: repo.
+# Welcome to the ERDDAP™ repo.

-ERDDAP is a scientific data server that gives users a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.
+ERDDAP™ is a scientific data server that gives users a simple, consistent way to download subsets of gridded and tabular scientific datasets in common file formats and make graphs and maps.
-ERDDAP is a Free and Open Source (Apache and Apache-like) Java Servlet from NOAA NMFS SWFSC Environmental Research Division (ERD).
+ERDDAP™ is a Free and Open Source (Apache and Apache-like) Java Servlet from NOAA NMFS SWFSC Environmental Research Division (ERD).
-* To see/use an ERDDAP installation: (https://coastwatch.pfeg.noaa.gov/erddap/index.html)[https://coastwatch.pfeg.noaa.gov/erddap/index.html]
+* To see/use an ERDDAP™ installation: (https://coastwatch.pfeg.noaa.gov/erddap/index.html)[https://coastwatch.pfeg.noaa.gov/erddap/index.html]

 ## Contributing
 * To contribute: [CONTRIBUTING](CONTRIBUTING.md)